-- Dispose of and secure trash in a manner which does not attract wildlife. - Report bear sightings to the police department. - Not to feed or bait wildlife of any form and comply with the Sitka General Code Chapter 8.08.050 Fighting or Baiting of Animals. - To be observant and watch for signs of distress as recommended by Alaska Department of Fish and Game guidelines on wildlife harassment.
+- Dispose of and secure trash in a manner which does not attract wildlife. - Report bear sightings to the police department. - Not to feed or bait\ wildlife of any form and comply with the Sitka General Code Chapter 8.10.050 Fighting or Baiting of Animals. - To be familiar with and adhere to Department of Fish and Game guidelines and procedures. - To be observant and watch for signs of distress as recommended by Alaska Department of Fish and Game guidelines on wildlife harassment.